jjpili/linux-tips/README.md

-# linux-tips-
+# linux-tips
-Tips for using and administration of Linux
+Tips for using and administering a Linux system